tips for pearls

 Tips for pearls you need to know.
 Why natural pearls are so expensive?
 Do we have alternative solutions?
-How can we acknowledge if a pearl is real?
+How can we acknowledge if a pearl is natural?

 Pearl history.